swiss-art-research-net/docs.swissartresearch/docs/et/person.md

 ### Activities

 This category brings together the various actions in which the documented person has taken part during their lifetime.
-It is meant to cover information concerning the period of greatest activity, the kinds of activity undertaken, specific acts of creation, and participation in well known events.
+It is meant to cover information concerning the period of highest activity, the kinds of activity undertaken, specific acts of creation, and participation in well-known events.

 <table>
   <tr>